richtastic/ff/src/3DR/wiki/dense.md

 x revisit corners
 x how to get a non-peaked corner [all neighbors are peaks]
 - combine scores at multiple scales

+OPTIMIZING F:
+- try minimizing lm iteritively by moving the epipole(s?) rather than F

 medium matching
 - fewer false positivies